 This Juneteenth, Learn About African-American History with These Videos

-If you’re looking for resources to share with patrons in honor of Juneteenth on the history of slavery and the struggle for freedom and justice for African Americans, Infobase can help.
-Not only do we have an entire database devoted to African-American history with an abundance of editorially curated content on the topic, but our streaming video collections—including Access Video On Demand for public libraries and Films On Demand for colleges and universities—also have a vast amount of content on African-American history, from the inception of African-American slavery during the colonial period to the civil rights battles of today.
+Looking for resources to commemorate Juneteenth and explore the history of African-American freedom and justice?
+Infobase is here to help.
+Discover our dedicated African-American History database, filled with expert-curated content.
+Plus, our streaming video platforms, Access Video On Demand for public libraries and Films On Demand for colleges and universities, offer a rich array of content covering the full scope of African-American history, from the inception of African-American slavery during the colonial period to the civil rights battles of today.
+These resources will help educate users about these important historical topics while helping them become better researchers and critical thinkers.

 Frederick Douglass: In Five Speeches (HBO®, 2022)